manroygood/roy-goodman/content/post/relaunching-pplane/index.md

 I've also created a simple launcher packaged as a *MATLAB App*, so all a student needs to do is click a button.

-If you just want to download and run them, follow [these instructions]({{< relref "../../courses/math222/matlabinformation/option1/_index.md " >}}).
  The best place to download them is the [Mathworks File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/86937-matdfpp).

 They have lots of nice features: